All Episodes

 In other words, we'll end up with either ruining the planet, blowing ourselves up, or whatever.

-I think we're living in grace.
+Yeah, actually, I think we're living in grace.

-You know, it doesn't actually take that big of a meteorite to lose usable atmosphere and so on.
+Like, considering all the stuff that could happen that could wipe us out, you know, it doesn't actually take that big of a meteorite to lose usable atmosphere and so on.

-However, you may have noticed that many, many times you see a newspaper article that says something, or a broadcast that says something like, Yesterday, the Earth had a really close call.
+However, you may have noticed that many, many times you see a newspaper article that says something or a broadcast that says something like, yesterday, the Earth had a really close call.

 Well, so that means nobody noticed this thing was coming.